opentox/loael-paper/loael.md

 life-long exposures to relatively low levels of chemicals, and because long-term toxicity studies are often the most sensitive in food toxicology databases, predicting chronic toxicity is of prime importance.
-Up to now, read across and quantitative structure-activity relationship (QSAR) have been the most used *in silico* approaches to obtain quantitative predictions of chronic toxicity.
+Up to now, read-across and Quantitative Structure Activity Relationships (QSAR) have been the most used *in silico* approaches to obtain quantitative predictions of chronic toxicity.

 The quality and reproducibility of (Q)SAR and read-across predictions